milojs/milo/README.md

 Aren't there enough browser frameworks?
 ---------------------------------------

 All frameworks we could lay our hands on were either too primitive leaving us to write too much code of our own (jQuery, Backbone) or too limiting, with enough magic to build simple application really fast but with limited control over precise functioning of the framework (Angular, Ext).

 What we always wanted was a framework that would allow

 - developing applications in a __declarative__ way with __reactive__ bindings of models to views
 - inserting __validators__ and __translators__ in these bindings, so we can bind views to data models rather than to view models like in AngularJS.
 - __precise control__ over components linked to DOM elements.
 - flexibility of views management allowing both to automatically __manipulate DOM__ on model changes and to re-render some sections using any __ templating engine__ in cases where rendering is more efficient than DOM manipulation
 - being able to __hook into__ mechanisms behind data reactivity and to precisely control view updates and data flow
-- being able to __extend functionality__ of components supplied by framework and to create new components
+- being able to __extend functionality__ of components supplied by framework and to create new components.

 We could not find such framework so we started developing __Milo__ in parallel with the application that uses it.

 Architecture